nicupavel/pipehttp/README.md

     # your_app | ph

-Point the browser to *localhost:8000* to see *app* output
+Point the browser to *localhost:8000* to see *your_app* output

 ## REST API

-By default ph will bind to port 8000 and * address.
+By default *ph* will bind to port 8000 and 0.0.0.0 address.
 URLs that are known:

 - **GET /** - returns the entire memory buffer
 - **GET /1** - returns the most recent line/block
 - **GET /n** - returns the specified line/block number